misterdustinface/PacDaddy/Modding.md

 * PacDaddyMainLoop: The main loop for the game.
 Add main-loop specific functions to it with:
   * addFunction(VoidFunctionPointer function)

 * GameAttributes: In this case, these are the attributes of the PacDaddyGame.
-Examples of attributes that the PacDaddyGame could have are score, lives, fps, updates per second, etc.
+Examples of attributes that the PacDaddyGame could have are score, lives, fps, updates per second, etc.  It also happens to be a PacDaddyAttributeReader.
   * void setAttribute(String name, Object value)
   * Object getValueOf(String attributeName)
   * String[] getAttributes()

 * FunctionDispatchCommandProcessor: In this case, this is a method of dispatching commands by name for the PacDaddyGame.
-Examples of commands that the PacDaddyGame could have are play, pause, joystick up, etc.
+Examples of commands that the PacDaddyGame could have are play, pause, joystick up, etc.  It also happens to be a PacDaddyInput.
   * void addCommand(String command, VoidFunctionPointer implementation)
   * void sendCommand(String command)
   * String[] getCommands()